Uninsured Drivers and UM Insurance

 Not everyone chooses to purchase UM/UIM coverage.
 If you are not sure if you purchased this optional insurance, ask your insurer.
 Make sure your insurer gave you a written notice stating that you expressly declined UM/UIM coverage when you purchased your auto insurance policy.
 If it did not, then you do possess that UM/UIM coverage even if you were unaware you have it.

 Because UM is the same as UIM, for purposes of this article we will just say UM.
 Again, UM is the same as UIM.

 If you do have UM coverage, then your claim is against your own insurer once the at-fault driver’s lack of insurance is verified.
 In a hit-and-run accident, you have to promptly notify law enforcement and obtain a police report to provide to your insurer.
 You must also quickly notify your own insurer, or you can lose the coverage.
 You also have to show physical damage that was caused by the fleeing driver.
-If there was no contact to your car but you claim that the other driver’s reckless driving caused you to swerve or lose control of your vehicle and to crash, you need credible corroborating testimony or even surveillance video that it occurred.
+If there was no contact with your car but you claim that the other driver’s reckless driving caused you to swerve or lose control of your vehicle and crash, you need credible corroborating testimony or even surveillance video that it occurred.

 Who does UM Cover?

 UM insurance will also cover you if you were injured as a pedestrian or bicyclist in a hit-and-run accident.
 You do not need to be in your car to collect your UM insurance.

 Your UM insurance also travels with you.
 So, if you are out of state and are in an accident, your UM insurance will be there to protect you.

 - Any relatives of yours or your spouse residing in your household